mstocco/mariostoc.co/content/racereports/2022-ironman-canada-penticton.md

 Leaving _Keremeos_, I have family on the roadside cheering me on.
 Forty-something years ago, my aunt would have been babysitting me in a tiny town in _Northwestern Ontario_, now she is watching me, 110 kilometres into this bike ride.

-It is nice to have family and friends close to cheer me on but I experience a moment of perspective.
+It is nice to have family and friends close to cheer me on but I experience a moment of perspective (and gratitude).

 Rolling through _Olalla_, a hamlet between _Keremeos_ and the hill in front of me, I spot an elderly woman, in front of her house.
 She is happily cheering on the cyclists as they pass.
 Just a few weeks ago, this woman would have been evacuated from her home as a forest fire threatened to take everything she had.

-Perspective.

 <!----->

-The kicker by the golf course is an out of the saddle effort.
-I despite my lower back, everything else is feeling really good.
+The kicker by the _Twin Lakes Golf Course_ is an out of the saddle, +150 BPM effort (highest of the day).
+Despite the discomfort in my lower back, everything else is feeling really good.

 Zoommmm...
 Lots of downhills for the trip to _Willowbrook_ are the reward for the climbing so far.

-An out and back section finally gives me a chance to see my friend from _Victoria_.
-I did some quick math and he's maybe just 4 minutes behind and closing.
+The only out and back section of the bike course, finally gives me a chance to see my friend Kevin from _Victoria_.
+I did some quick math and he's maybe 4 minutes behind and closing.

-It is nice to have family and friends close to cheer me on out of _Willowbrook_, I am thinking about my back and how soon before Kevin passes me.

-The turn back on to _White Lake Road_, has a other crowd of people cheering on the participants.  _"Look at him, he is still smiling!"_  That was someone commenting about me!
+The climb out of _Willowbrook_ is done and I am at the turn back on to _White Lake Road_.
+Another crowd of people is here cheering on the participants.

+> _"Look at him, he is still smiling!"_

+Hey, that was someone commenting about me!
 I scan the crowd and see Katie and Jason, more friends of mine from _Victoria_.

 Jason runs beside me for a short bit, his words of encouragement hit me well.
 My back pain disappears and I am in the aero-bars for the mostly downhill leg back to _Penticton_.
 I don't think Kevin is going to catch me now.